A proposal is a written offer to solve a technical problem

 in the Proposal

-Two considerations should govern all decisions about
+Two considerations should govern all decisions about the

-What we want is an accurate, clear, readable style.
+is an accurate, clear, readable style.
+When we speak of

-When we speak of accuracy of statement we must think
+accuracy of statement we must think primarily of ourselves.

-primarily of ourselves.
-But when we speak of clarity
+But when we speak of clarity and readability, we must

-and readability, we must think not of ourselves but
+think not of ourselves but of the reader.

 REVIEW AND REVISION